 - Description: The information entered in this searchable field should be detailed and meaningful, to the extent that it would make sense as a single cell in a spreadsheet.
+Limited to 40 characters.
 Required.

 - Explanation: Use this field to supplement the document's description.
 Optional.

 - Organization Document Number: This searchable field is used by some departments to categorize the transaction (e.g., with a hospitality number or a faculty member's name).
 Optional.

 Additionally, some financial transaction documents display the Total Amount field under the "Final Document Detail" header.
 The Total Amount is the sum of the values on the document's accounting lines.

 The Accounting Lines tab appears on all financial transaction documents and contains input fields for the document's transaction information.
 Although its appearance varies slightly by document type, the Accounting Lines tab on most documents uses double-sided entries and contains the following required fields: